open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 -   Custom layer metadata (`attributes`)

 You can use the raw OpenLayers instances for other features (for example to control the transparency of a layer).

+Always use the provided map model to retrieve an instance of the layer.

+To access specific layers use the LayerCollection methods, such as `getAllLayers`, `getBaseLayers`, `getOperationalLayers`.
+Layers should not be manually removed from the map via `.olMap`.
+Only use `removeLayerById` to remove a layer.

 #### Using the map model and layer model in services